Ecclesiastes Chapter Nine

 Ecclesiastes 9:11

-I have seen something else under the sun: The race is not to the swift or the battle to the strong, nor does food come to the wise or wealth to the brilliant or favor to the learned; but time and chance happen to them all.
+Yet another thing I observed under the sun is that races aren't won by the swift or battles by the strong, and that food doesn't go to the wise or wealth to the intelligent or favor to the experts; rather, time and chance rule them all.

 Next, Solomon tells us of those who put their hope in luck or chance.
 In our world today it seems like everywhere you look there is a lottery or gambling and people with the "hope" of striking it rich.
 Many times they do win but it is only temporary as they tend to spend it foolishly and it goes quickly.